GenericMappingTools/GMT.jl/docs/src/frames.md

 !["B_geo_1"](figures/B_geo_1.png)

-The machinery for primary and secondary annotations axes can be utilized for geographic basemaps.
+The machinery for primary and secondary annotations axes can be utilized for geographic base maps.
 This may be used to separate degree annotations from minutes- and seconds-annotations.
-For a more complicated basemap example using several sets of intervals, including different intervals and pen attributes for grid lines and grid crosses.
+For a more complicated base map example using several sets of intervals, including different intervals and pen attributes for grid lines and grid crosses.